 Split field coverages also put defenses in a better position to be multiple based on TEs or WR’s in the game.

 Last, the split field coverage look allows the two high safeties to get into the run fit.
 Often they will play at 10-12 yards and are the team’s best tacklers.
-This allows coaches to get 2 extra players into the run fit to help on the outside runs.
+This allows coaches to get two extra players into the run fit to help on the outside runs.

 Now let’s look at some of the more common split field coverages in football.

-Cover 6 in football is one of the most popular 2 high, split field coverages.
+Cover 6 in football is one of the most popular two high, split field coverages.
 Cover 6, otherwise known as a quarter, quarter, half, means that half of the field is playing quarters coverage, and the other half is playing cover 2.

 You can see that the quarter’s side (cover 4) has one extra linebacker to its side in the picture above.
 This means the backside will have one less linebacker.
 The coach uses this extra linebacker to cover the open space to prevent the offense from running into the open space.